League of Ireland Premier Gameweek 24

 Match preview

-Tiernan Lynch's Derry finished runners-up in 2025, but they have slipped away from the title race this time around, and come into Monday's clash in need of revitalisation.
+Derry finished runners-up in 2025, but Tiernan Lynch's side have fallen short of the title race this time around, and come into Monday's clash in need of revitalisation.

-The Candystripes currently sit sixth in the Premier Division, where their tally of 21 points has the club 10 shy of the top three - and qualification for Europe.
+The Candystripes currently find themselves sixth in the Premier Division, where their meagre tally of 21 points has the club 10 short of the top three, and concerningly just two above Sligo Rovers in the relegation playoff spot.

-Meanwhile, Joey O'Brien's Shelbourne are also somewhat off the pace they set in 2025, when they finished third, but the club seem to have turned a corner prior to this clash.
+Meanwhile, Joey O'Brien's Shelbourne are also off the pace they set with their third-placed finish in 2025, but the club seem to have turned a corner prior to this clash.

-On Friday, the Reds followed up their commendable 1-0 victory over St Patrick's by beating Waterford 2-1, courtesy of a stoppage-time winner from Sean Boyd.
+On Friday, the Reds followed up their commendable 1-0 victory over St Pat's by beating Waterford 2-1, courtesy of a stoppage-time winner from Sean Boyd.

-That triumph extended O'Brien's side record back-to-back wins for the first time in 2026, while also extending their unbeaten run to five matches.
+That triumph saw O'Brien's side record back-to-back wins for the first time in 2026, while also extending their unbeaten run to five matches, a stretch that kicked off with a 2-1 triumph over Dundalk and spans the month of May.

-Taking maximum points has Shelbourne fifth in the table, where they are now seven points behind third-placed Bohemians, and a more comfortable five above ninth-placed Sligo Rovers, who occupy the division's relegation playoff spot.
+Taking maximum points against Waterford has Shelbourne fifth in the table, where they are now seven points behind third-placed Bohemians, and a more comfortable five above the division's relegation playoff spot.

-Adding to the Reds' confidence will be the fact that they have been particularly strong on the road this season, losing just once away from home while coming out on top in five of their last seven.
+The Reds will be confident of success thanks to their improved form, and adding to that feeling will be the fact that they have been particularly strong on the road this season, losing just once away from home while coming out on top in five of their last seven.

 Derry City League of Ireland Premier form: